 Originally inhabited by members of the Shoshone and Bannock Native American tribes, Twin Falls met its first white settlers in the form of an American troupe led by Wilson Price Hunt.
 While a number of Caucasian settlers continued to make a go of it over the next 50 or so years, the first permanent settlement wasn’t established until 1864.
 Twin Falls soon became a major agricultural center, producing beans and sugar beets like they were going out of style.

 Teacher, Leave Those Kids Alone

 Twin Falls has a rich educational history, and is currently home to a number of elementary schools (9), middle schools (3) and high schools (3), as well as satellite campuses of Boise State University, Idaho State University and the University of Idaho.
 In recent years, Twin Falls has even established a couple of charter schools.

 Walk of Fame

 Notable residents of Twin Falls include former NASA engineer and science fiction writer Gary L. Bennett, comedian Dorothy Custer, actress Robyn Hilton, Watergate informant W. Mark Felt, Mad Men star Christina Hendricks and Nobel Prize-winning physicist Melvin Schwartz.
 Not too shabby for a town of 44,000 people.

 Helping Good People in Bad Situations

 Bird Law Offices is committed to helping good people in bad situations.
-Serving the entire state of Idaho — particularly Idaho Falls, Rexburg, Blackfoot, Boise, Pocatello, Twin Falls, and Mountain Home — attorney Ron Tyler Bird, Esq. has been helping Idaho families for 20 years.
+Serving the entire state of Idaho — particularly Idaho Falls, Rexburg, Blackfoot, Pocatello, Twin Falls, and Mountain Home — attorney Ron Tyler Bird, Esq. has been helping Idaho families for over 25 years.
 Schedule your free consultation today!